INTERNATIONALE VEREINIGUNG DER BERGFÜHRERVERBÄNDE

 Admission of the Candidate Association

-5.12 Subject to a positive Report by the expert IFMGA Guides and subject to the Management Committee being satisfied that the Pre-conditions have been met, a resolution is put to an IFMGA General Meeting that the Candidate Association can be accepted as a Member Association.
+5.12 Subject to a positive Report by the IFMGA Technical Committee or the delegated expert IFMGA Guides and subject to the Management Committee being satisfied that the Pre-conditions have been met, a resolution is put to an IFMGA General Meeting that the Candidate Association can be accepted as a Member Association.

-5.13 For existing Guides in the Candidate Association who already meet the IFMGA standards, a shortened transitional programme of Training and Assessment may be arranged in co-operation between the Association and the Technical Committee of the IFMGA.
+5.13 For existing Guides in the Candidate Association who already meet the IFMGA standards and are older than 45 years, a shortened transitional programme of Training and Assessment may be arranged in co-operation with their Association and the IFMGA Technical Committee.

 The First 5 Years

-5.14 Technical support from the IFMGA continues for the next 5 years, mainly in a consulting role, but also checking that the IFMGA procedures are being followed.
+5.14 Technical support from the IFMGA continues for the initial 5 years, mainly in a consulting role, but also verifying that IFMGA procedures are being followed.
+The costs for such quality assurance visits by the IFMGA Technical Committee are paid by the IFMGA.
 At least one Training Programme should be run during this time and the shortened transitional programme of Training and Assessment for existing Guides must be completed within these first 5 years.

 “No Ski Countries”

-5.15 Subject to Conditions, which are carefully considered on an individual basis, a Candidate Association can be accepted into the IFMGA without skiing.
+5.15 Subject to Conditions, which are carefully considered on an individual basis by the IFMGA Technical Committee following a presentation to all Association delegates during an IFMGA General Assembly, a Candidate Association can be accepted into the IFMGA without the skiing discipline.

-• due to an absence of infrastructure, skiing cannot be practiced in the Country of the candidate association.
+- due to an absence of infrastructure, skiing cannot be practiced in the country of the Candidate Association and in neighbouring countries.

-- skiing is not a discipline of the Candidate Association`s existing Guides
+- skiing is not a discipline and tradition of the Candidate Association`s existing Guides

-- skiing will not in the foreseeable future be a discipline of the Candidate Association`sexisting Guides
+- skiing will not in the foreseeable future be a discipline of the Candidate Association`s

 - the standard of the other disciplines is unaffected

-- in the place of skiing, a Winter Training Course on snow in high mountains will take place,preferentially with snow shoes
+- as a replacement of skiing, a Winter Training Course on snow, in high mountains

-5.17 An IFMGA Mountain Guide card with the note “NO SKI” identifies a Mountain Guide without the discipline of skiing.
-A “NO SKI” Mountain Guide has no reciprocal rights as regards skiing with other Member Associations.
-A “NO SKI” Member Association is not allowed to train applicants of any Ski country.
+5.17 An IFMGA Mountain Guide card with the note “No Ski” identifies a Mountain Guide without the discipline of skiing.
+A “No Ski” Mountain Guide has no reciprocal rights as regards skiing with other Member Associations.
+A “No Ski” Member Association is not allowed to train applicants of Ski countries nor countries in the admission process to become an IFMGA Association.

-5.18 A Mountain Guide of a “NO SKI” Member Association can later opt to do the discipline of skiing, provided that:
+5.18 A Mountain Guide or Mountain Guide Aspirant (who has carried out training days according to the Platform) of a “No Ski” Member Association can opt to carry out the discipline of skiing and the skiing qualification, provided that:

 - the training takes place in a Member Association where the discipline of skiing is practiced